polterguy/polterguy.github.io/hyperlambda/index.md

 where each node has a _"key"_, a _"value"_, and a bunch of _"children"_.
 This just so happens to perfectly describe an execution syntax tree, where the name of a node might reference a C# method, included into the core of the language using _"Super Signals"_.
 Imagine the following piece of Hyperlambda code.
+Notice the **[acme.foo]** parts in the code above and below.

 ```
 acme.foo